Primal Dual Continual Learning: Balancing Stability and Plasticity through Adaptive Memory Allocation

+We analyze three versions of our approach: (i) PDCL$_0$: which uses dual variables as regularization weights for the replay losses, (ii) PDCL: which incorporates adaptive buffer partitioning, and (iii) PDCL-S: which also performs sample selection.
+As baselines, we consider the continual learning strategies presented in Appendix \ref{app:rel_work} that are most related to our work, namely, Experience Replay \citep{expreplay}, X-DER \citep{boschini2022class}, A-GEM \citep{agem}, GSS\citep{gss}.
+A-GEM and GSS are particularly relevant due to their similar constrained optimization perspective, and ER and X-DER are strong, standard baselines \citep{survey1}.
+These numerical results, showcased in Figures \ref{fig:buffpart}, \ref{fig:organaparty} and \ref{fig:sampselec}, aim to measure the impact of three factors: \begin{itemize} \item Adaptive weights (i.e., dual variables) as opposed to fixed hyper-parameters to regularize the replay losses \textbf{(ER $\to$ PDCL$_0$)}. \item Adaptive buffer partitioning as opposed to fixed or uniform partitions \textbf{(PDCL$_0$ $\to$ PDCL)}. \item Dual variable-based sample selection as opposed to uniform sampling \textbf{(PDCL $\to$ PDCL-S)}. \end{itemize}

-Figure~\ref{fig:mainexp} compares the performance comparison of these continual learning methods in the CIL and TIL settings.
-We can observe that ndertaking the continual learning problem with a primal-dual algorithm, and leveraging the information provided by dual variables leads to comparatively low forgetting in almost all buffer sizes and benchmarks.
-It is important to note that sample selection does not always improve the performance of the method.
+We observe that undertaking the continual learning problem with a primal-dual algorithm and leveraging the information provided by dual variables leads to comparatively high mean accuracy and low forgetting in almost all buffer sizes and benchmarks.
+Nevertheless, in the small buffer setting of the speech processing task (right column in Figure \ref{fig:sampselec}), the performance of PDCL is modest and sample selection does not provide an improvement.